-- Moderate to higher levels of regular physical activity lower mortality rates for both older and younger adults. - Regular physical activity is associated with decreased risk of developing conditions such as diabetes, colon cancer, and high blood pressure. - Regular physical activity reduces feelings of depression and anxiety; helps control weight; helps build and maintain healthy bones, muscles, and joints; helps older adults become stronger and better able to move about; and promotes psychological wellbeing. - This indicator is measured as the percentage of adults not meeting recommendations for physical activity as of the time of survey distribution.
+- Moderate to higher levels of regular physical activity lower mortality rates for both older and younger adults. - Regular physical activity is associated with decreased risk of developing conditions such as diabetes, colon cancer, and high blood pressure. - Regular physical activity reduces feelings of depression and anxiety; helps control weight; helps build and maintain healthy bones, muscles, and joints; helps older adults become stronger and better able to move about; and promotes psychological wellbeing. - This indicator is measured as the percentage of adults and children grades 9-12 not meeting recommendations for physical activity as of the time of survey distribution.